wfp/editorial-guide/14-content-placenames.md

 * **Rio Grande (not Rio Grande River)**
 * **Mauna Loa (not Mount Mauna Loa)**

-The only countries referred to by an acronym are the Democratic People's Republic of Korea (DPRK) and the Democratic Republic of the Congo (DRC).

 ### Political divisions

 Words such as *empire, state, country, city, kingdom, colony and territory* are capitalized only when used as part of a proper name.
 For example: